plenge/wp-postratings/README.md

 The default cookie expiration if 'time() + 30000000', if you want to change the lenght of the experation, you need to make use of the `wp_postratings_cookie_expiration` filter as shown in the sample code above.

-### How Does WP-PostRatings Load CSS?
+### How Does wp-postratings-pretty Load CSS?
-* WP-PostRatings will load `postratings-css.css` from your theme's CSS directory if it exists.
+* wp-postratings-pretty will load `postratings-css.css` from your theme's CSS directory if it exists.
-* If it doesn't exists, it will just load the default 'postratings-css.css' that comes with WP-PostRatings.
+* If it doesn't exists, it will just load the default 'postratings-css.css' that comes with wp-postratings-pretty.
-* This will allow you to upgrade WP-PostRatings without worrying about overwriting your ratings styles that you have created.
+* This will allow you to upgrade wp-postratings-pretty without worrying about overwriting your ratings styles that you have created.

 ### How To Use Ratings Stats With Widgets?
 1. Go to `WP-Admin -> Appearance -> Widgets`